-Ossineke Township Action Plan - Capital Improvements Schedule PR OPOSED IMPROVEMENT GOAL (OBJECTIVE) SHARED GOAL (OBJECTIVE) Hu bbard Lake Lions Park 1.
+Ossineke Township Action Plan - Capital Improvements Schedule PROPOSED IMPROVEMENT GOAL (OBJECTIVE) SHARED GOAL (OBJECTIVE) Hu bbard Lake Lions Park 1.
 Improve signage, access road, parking/road lighting, & landscaping at the park.
 A.1, A.2 D, I 2.
 Add lighting for baseball/softball fields, basketball courts, & tennis courts to allow extended hours of usage.
 A.1, A.2 D 3.
 Replace benches & tables to maintain quality park amenities.
 A.1 D 4.
 Install ADA-accessible playground equipment to meet the needs of the disabled population in the community.
 A.1, A.2 D 5.
 Develop a rustic campground.
 A.1, A.2 D 6.
 Repair current tennis courts to accommodate tennis & pickleball.
 A.1, A.2 D 7.
 Pave parking lot and provide ADA access from parking lot to park facilities to increase ADA accessibility.
 A.1 D Be aver Lake County Park (not owned by Ossineke Township) 1.
 Provide waste receptacles to dispose of used fishing lines, keeping dock area clear of debris.
-B.1 D 2. · · · · B.1 B.2, D Ch ippewa Hills Pathway (not owned by Ossineke Township) 1.
+B.1 D 2.
+Work with the County to improve boat launch.
+B.1 B.2, D Ch ippewa Hills Pathway (not owned by Ossineke Township) 1.
 Work with Thunder Bay Trails Association to obtain grant funding for the development of non-motorized trails at Chippewa Hills Pathway.
 C.1 В.2, К 2.
-Work with local equestrian clubs to obtain grant funding for the development of equestrian trails at Chippewa Hills Pathway.
 C.1 В.2, К 3.
 Improve signage, benches, and sitting areas and add other placemaking assets.
-C.1 D, I Ex pansion of Facilities (General) 1.
+C.1 D, I Expansion of Facilities (General) 1.
 Plan for future recreational opportunities while finding feasible ways to purchase or lease properties to provide a variety of recreation opportunities within the Township.
 D В.3 2.
 Identify and work to implement additional recreation opportunities that are not currently offered to Township residents & people in the area.
 D B.1 3.
 Develop the Thunder Bay River as a "Blueways" trail (including access points, signage, amenities, & promotional materials).
-D н
+D Н